mayankmahajan24/QL/docs/LanguageReference.md

 The effects of the expression are evaluated prior to the next expression being evaluated.
 The precedence of operators within the expression goes from highest to lowest.
 To determine which operator binds tighter than another, check the operator precedence above.
  -->
 ### 5.1 Declaring Variables
 To declare a variable, a data type must be specified followed by the variable name and an equals sign.
 The right side of the equals sign depends on what type of data type has been declared.
 If it is a primitive data type, then the user has to specify the corresponding literal of that data type.
-If the data type is non-primitive, then the user has to enumerate either the array it is assigning into the variable or the json constructor with the corresponding JSON file name passed in.
+If the data type is non-primitive, then the user has to enumerate either the array it is assigning into the variable or the JSON constructor with the corresponding JSON file name passed in.
 In addition, variables can be declared and assigned as another previously declared variable of the same data type.

 EVAN - grammar rules have a diff formatting from code This is the specific grammar for declaring a variable.
 ```
 <var_decl>:
     |<assignment_data_type> <id> <EQUALS> <expr>
 <expr>:
     |<literal>
     | <id>
 ```
 Some examples of the declaration of variables would be: